3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/set_the_iio_firmware_ip.md

 UHD firmware can only be started under the SD card, so in order to conveniently set the IP, it can be modified after entering the system.

 1. You can enter the linux system of E200 through ssh or serial port tool.
-The default ip is **192.168.1.10** and the baud rate of the serial port is **115200**. when using the network port, please make sure you can ping the board.
+The default ip is `192.168.1.10` and the baud rate of the serial port is `115200`. when using the network port, please make sure you can ping the board.

-   The **default username and password**:
+    **Default login credentials**:

-   username:root
+    - Username: `root`

-   password:**microphase**
+    - Password: `microphase`

 2. After enter the linux system, Set the mac address **using the command ip_set**, for example.